Austin

 What does Altrusa do?

 Giving over 1 million volunteer hours annually, throughout 11 countries, our focus is Literacy along with specific projects unique to our individual community.
 In Austin, Texas, we serve children, elderly, and disadvantaged persons through a variety of donations and hands-on service projects.
+The primary purpose of Altrusa of Austin is to provide service, locally and internationally, through service projects and donations made possible by our annual fundraisers and grants.

 COMMUNITY GRANTS